Zioq/Local-Business-Project-GraduationProejct/README.md

 - type the command `npm run dev`
 - `Server` will run on localhost: 5000 (Express) and `Client` will run on localhost:3000 (React)

+## TroubleShotting

+- When your post 5000 work with other process, this app crush especially Server.
+- please kill the all node port by this command type `pkill -f node`
+- Or restart your computer

 Author: Jaehyoen Robert Han

 Last update date: 12/03/2020